Exponential growth in the rational homology of free loop spaces and in torsion homotopy groups: Torsion growth in homotopy groups

 \begin{example} We revisit the class $\mathcal{Y}$ in Section~\ref{sec:caseII}.
-Let $Y\in\mathcal{Y}$ and consider the homotopy cofibration \(\nameddright{\Sigma J}{f}{Y}{h}{Z}\) that defines $Z$.
-By the hypotheses on $\mathcal{Y}$, the space $J$ is not rationally contractible and neither is $Z$ since it has the rational homology of $S^{m}\times S^{n-m}$ for some $m$.
+Let $Y\in\mathcal{Y}$ and consider the associated homotopy cofibration \(\nameddright{\Sigma J}{f}{Y}{h}{Z}\).
+By the hypotheses on $\mathcal{Y}$, the space $J$ is not rationally contractible, and~$Z$ has the rational homology of $S^{m}\times S^{n-m}$.
 By~\cite{BT1}, $\Omega h$ has a right rational homotopy inverse.
-By Lemma~\ref{primestosusp}, $\Sigma J$ is homotopy equivalent to a wedge of spheres after localization away from $\calP(A)$.
-Now Theorem~\ref{mostpwedge} applies and so Corollary~\ref{mostpMoore} implies that $Y$ is hyperbolic, has no exponent at any prime $p\notin\calP(J)\cup\calP(Y)$, and for any such prime~$Y$ is mod-$p^{r}$ hyperbolic for all $r\geq 1$. \end{example}
+By Lemma~\ref{primestosusp}, $\Sigma J$ is homotopy equivalent to a wedge of spheres after localization away from $\calP(J)$.
+Now Theorem~\ref{mostpwedge} applies and so Corollary~\ref{mostpMoore} implies that $Y$ is hyperbolic, has no exponent at any prime $p\notin\calP(J)\cup\calP(Z)$, and for any such prime~$Y$ is mod-$p^{r}$ hyperbolic for all $r\geq 1$. \end{example}

 Finally, observe that as well as Moore's Conjecture, Theorem~\ref{mostpwedge} is closely linked to the Vigu\'{e}-Poirrier Conjecture.
-The hypothesis that $\Omega h$ has a right homotopy inverse implies that $f$ is rationally inert.
-Therefore, if either $f$ is rationally strongly inert or $\Omega Z(\rho_{\Omega Z})=\infty$, then Theorems~\ref{case1gexpthm} or~\ref{rhoinfthm} respectively implies that $\calL Y$ has good exponential growth.
+The hypothesis that $\Omega h$ has a right homotopy inverse implies that $f$ is inert.
+Since $Y$ is a simply-connected finite $CW$-complex, by Corollary~\ref{FHTlogindexcor}, ${\rm log}~{\rm index}(H_\ast(\Omega Y;\mathbb{Q}))<\infty$.
+Therefore, if either $f$ is strongly inert or $\Omega Z(\rho_{\Omega Z})=\infty$, then Theorems~\ref{case1gexpthm} or~\ref{rhoinfthm} respectively implies that $\calL Y$ has good exponential growth.